 You have got to try most of these delicacies on your Kolkata food trail.
 Trust me you will crave more and more.
 They are prepared well and use a good amount of flavours.

 A Special Mention of Territy Bazaar and its Chinese Breakfast

 As already mentioned Kolkata is a food’s paradise.
 Each outlet on the Kolkata food trail has at least one food stall.
-However, some of the streets have slowly gained its popularity particularly for its food such as Park Street, College Street, New Market etc.
+However, some of the streets have slowly gained popularity, particularly for their food such as Park Street, College Street, New Market etc.

 Out of so many eateries on Kolkata Food trail walks, Territy Bazaar’s Chinese Breakfast food walk has gained much popularity.
 This bazaar that is held along the street near 22, Rabindra Sarani near Poddar Court from early morning to around 9 a.m. every day offers a trail full of authentic Chinese dishes made by the Chinese people.

-This street on Kolkata food trail is widely known for the tongue licking food items like Pork Momos, Fish Momos, Chicken Momos, Prawn Wafers, Sausages, Shu Mei, Fried Momos, Meatballs and a lot more.
+This street on Kolkata food trail is widely known for tongue licking food items like Pork Momos, Fish Momos, Chicken Momos, Prawn Wafers, Sausages, Shu-Mei and Fried Momos, Meatballs and a lot more.

-The Chinese immigrants who settled in Bengal in the late eighteenth century have been into several businesses and the ones settled in the Dharmatola area flourished in the food business.
-Several trails near the Territy bazaar show the glimpses of multiculturalism through the Chinese temples and houses and restaurants apart from the street foods.
+The Chinese immigrants who settled in Bengal in the late eighteenth century have been in several businesses and the ones who settled in the Dharmatola area flourished in the food business.
+Several trails near the Territy bazaar show glimpses of multiculturalism through the Chinese temples and houses and restaurants apart from the street foods.

 Apart from the mentioned food items, Territy bazaar is exceptional at selling the most scrumptious steamed dumplings, noodles, baozi buns etc.